AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

    ![](assets/int_offerengine_activity1.png)

 1. Then configure a delivery activity that corresponds to your chosen channel.
-[Learn more](#inserting-an-offer-proposition-into-a-delivery).
+[Learn more](#inserting-an-offer-proposition-into-a-delivery)

 ### Offers by cell {#offers-by-cell}